arnoan/euregio-data-science-meetup/README.md

-# Euregio Data Science Meetup Repository
+# Euregio Data Science Meetup
 This is the Github repository accompanying the Euregio Data Science Meetup.
 (https://www.meetup.com/Euregio-Data-Science-Meetup/)
 All relevant materials for the meetups will be made available here.